jbittel/django-mama-cas/docs/settings.rst

 .. currentmodule:: django.conf.settings

-django-mama-cas may be configured using these settings.
+MamaCAS may be configured using these settings.
 None are required and have sane defaults, but can customize behavior and improve security.
 Where noted, some of these settings alter stock CAS behavior.

 .. attribute:: MAMA_CAS_ALLOW_AUTH_WARN